mattdear/circle-lab-project/Meeting Notes/Meeting Notes.md

 ## WEEK12
 ###### TUESDAY MEETUP
 - Matt and Josh demoed the pull request and code review though GitHub.
-- Matt assigned tasks to the team until the end of the task.
+- Matt assigned tasks to the team until the end of the project.
+- Checked if anyone had an issues, none were mention so closed the meeting.

 Attendees = Emma, Mark, Josh, Matt

 ## MEETING 20-04-2020
 - People to continue work on their DAOs and DTOs and code reviews.
+- Checked if anyone had an issues, none were mention so closed the meeting.

 Attendees = Emma, Mark, Josh, Matt, Juan

 ## MEETING 27-04-2020
 - The group decided to move the dealine for work completion back because some people had still not meet the deadline.
+- Checked if anyone had an issues, none were mention so closed the meeting.

 Attendees = Emma, Mark, Josh, Matt, Juan

 ## MEETING 29-04-2020
 - Nothing much was discussed.
 Just that everyone was OK and the deadline was Monday.
+- Checked if anyone had an issues, none were mention so closed the meeting.

 Attendees = Emma, Mark, Josh, Matt, Juan